Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 5. A brief overview of image noise and the Olympus Noise Filter

-Olympus cameras and Workspace have excellent Noise Filters.
-The Workspace AI noise filter is enough for most situations with the EM1 II/III or the OM-1.
-The default Olympus Noise Filter setting is "Normal."
+Modern Olympus cameras and Workspace have excellent Noise Filters.
+The Workspace AI noise filter is enough for most situations with the EM1 II/III or the OM-3.
+My default Olympus Noise Filter setting is "Low."
 I prefer the "Low" option for my Olympus cameras.
 One can always use the Enhanced Raw Format to change to the Standard or High options in Workspace.
 I rarely use the additional two sliders in the Workspace.
 Study this article for more on image noise and image sensors.

 I used the Gradation "Auto" and Noise Filter "Low" options for the image below.
-I was surprised by the excellent DR and IQ of my Pen EP-3 and the XZ-2.
-The Pen EP-3 is a surprisingly good camera when all the marketing filters are removed.
-For example, always study the Official News Releases of Olympus if you like to learn more about Olympus cameras.
+I was surprised at the excellent DR and IQ of my Pen EP-3 and the XZ-2.
+The Pen EP-3 is a surprisingly good camera when you ignore marketing filters.
+For example, always study the Official News Release when you study Olympus cameras.
 See the Stylus XZ-2 News Release.

-The reason for less shadow noise (image below) must be the small noise floor of the XZ-2, plus the SNR was high at ISO100.
-Shadow Noise, or the visibility of the noise floor, increases at ISO800.
-The size of the sensor is irrelevant when I use my camera.
-I am only thinking of the available light at the sensor, any Tone Curves settings I prefer, and optimizing the SNR of my image signal...
+The reason for less shadow noise (image below) must be the XZ-2 sensor's small noise floor, and the SNR was high at ISO100.
+Shadow Noise (visible noise floor), increases at ISO800.
+The reason is the sensor receives less light at ISO800.
+The size of the sensor is irrelevant when I use my Olympus.
+I only consider the sensor's available light, Tonal adjustments, and optimum SNR values.

 Olympus XZ-2 - ISO100, f4.0, 1/400 - ND filter ON.